 00:22:37 Now I can't dismiss that possibility.
 I mean we're just another species like the monkeys.
 I don't want to give up.

 00:22:45 I mean as a scientist.
 I'm not going to say.
 Therefore I'm just you know let's let's have a drink and not worry.

 00:22:50 I'm going to say let's let's try

 00:22:52 but we need to be very very aware of the possibility of limitations in our conceptual system.

 00:23:00 What's very clear to me is that the the perceptual language that we've evolved has no chance of being the right

 00:23:08 language to describe reality.

-00:23:10 No chance the we can actually show that the probability that our language of perception is the right language to
+00:23:10 No chance that we can actually show that. the probability that our language of perception is the right language to

-00:23:51 Well most of my colleagues believe that our perceptual systems evolved to tell us.
-Truth about reality around us.
+00:23:51 Well most of my colleagues believe that our perceptual systems evolved to tell us the Truth about reality around us.

 00:24:02 Not all of the truth.
 No one thinks that we see all of the truth.